-Instrumental performing group concentrating on rock, pop and contemporary styles in the small- to medium-size group setting.
+Instrumental performing group concentrating on rock, pop and contemporary styles in the small- to medium-sized group setting.
 Provides an opportunity for performance and participation in the OSU Basketball Pep Band in conjunction with the Oregon State University Department of Music.
 Note: Each class may be taken three times for credit.
-May require an audition.
-An unsuccessful audition will require disenrollment.
+Required: Students must have been a member of the OSU Marching Band during the previous fall term to participate in this ensemble.
+Please contact the OSU Music Department for more information.

-MP 205 Jazz Band
+MP 205 Large Jazz Band

 In conjunction with the Oregon State University Department of Music, provides an opportunity for participation in a jazz band.
-Note: May require an audition.
+Note: Each class may be taken three times for credit.
+Required: Audition required.
 An unsuccessful audition will result in disenrollment.